Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 Home » Recipes » Main Dishes & Entrees » COOK: Yooper (ish) Pasties with Venison and Roasted Root Vegetables and Spent Grain Butter Crust

-| | | | | |
+| | | | | | | |

 COOK: Yooper (ish) Pasties with Venison and Roasted Root Vegetables and Spent Grain Butter Crust

 I’m working on my (hopeful) future UP resident entrance exam submission by cooking up some pasties, both plain and fancy, and trying to perfect my venison pasty recipe… I assume this will be on the test?
+But wherever you live, these savory hot pockets of sturdy but tender buttery hot water crust and hearty meat and veggie fillings are absolutely delicious and worth the little bit of time they take to assemble.

-Either way, these savory pockets of sturdy hot water crust and hearty fillings are delicious and worth the little bit of work to assemble, and they’ll have you dreaming of summer days picnicking on the Michigan shores of Lake Superior in no time (no Lower Harbor Park ore dock view included), or at least, in less time than it would take for you to drive there…unless you’re already up there, in which case, don’t rub it in, and save some snow for us till we get there, eh?
+These homemade pasties will have you dreaming of summer days picnicking on the Michigan shores of Lake Superior in no time (no Lower Harbor Park ore dock view included), or at least, in less time than it would take for you to drive there…unless you’re already up there, in which case, don’t rub it in, and save some snow for us till we get there, eh?

 What the heck is a Pasty?